-Message from the President
+Message from the Representative Director

 In this country of Japan with very little natural resources, we are determined to live on by inventing new technology.
 We will continue to improve ourselves day by day with the goal of being part of Japan's further development in mind, while getting our technologies out to the world.
 I am very confident that the technologies we invent are going to have a great impact on the improvement of technology in Japan and the world.

 Shunpei Yamazaki completed the Master's Degree Program at Doshisha University Graduate School of Engineering in 1967.
 While being in a graduate school, he met and studied under his mentor, Dr. Yogoro Kato.
 In 1970, while being a Ph.D. student at Doshisha University, he invented a basic device of a non-volatile memory known as "flash memory".
 Since then, he has devoted himself to R&D of silicon-related technology.
 In 1971, he received his Ph.D. in Engineering and joined TDK Corporation (formerly known as Tokyo Denki Kagaku Kogyo K.K).
 In 1980, he founded Semiconductor Energy Laboratory Co., Ltd. (SEL) and assumed the position of Representative Director.